Abhaysriwastav/Project-Computer-Science/README.md

 2. `postprocessor(preds)`: Normalizes model predictions into a 0-100 scale.
 3. `evaluation_start()`: Initiates the interactive questionnaire and provides mental health scoring.

+## Data Sets
+Our dataset comprises anonymized text entries from online mental health forums and social media platforms.
+We collected approximately 10,000 text samples, each labeled with emotions such as joy, sadness, anger, and surprise.
+The data was anonymized to protect user privacy, and we obtained ethical approval for its use.

 ### Model Architecture

 ```python